safer spaces

 - They followed me to my car.

-- They sent me inappropriate texts.
+- They sent me inappropriate texts or made inappropriate sexual comments..

 - They propositioned me.